Gov. Brian Kemp touts work of anti-gang unit, talks local law enforcement challenges

 "I'm not ... trying to put any pressure on them.
 They have a lot of tough decisions to make," Kemp said.
 "But I just know from a state perspective, public safety in our state constitution is one of my No. 1 priorities and duties that I need to fulfill."

-This article originally appeared on Augusta Chronicle: Gov. Kemp talks gangs, crime suppression and local law enforcement
+This article originally appeared on Athens Banner-Herald: Gov. Kemp talks gangs, crime suppression and local law enforcement